Please register, this function is available for registered users only.

 Population mortality is an essential public health metric of a crisis’ impact, and, by implication, of the need for humanitarian public health services.

-UNHCR is committed to making timely and effective public health interventions, to improving emergency response capacity, and saving lives.
+UNHCR is committed to supporting timely and effective public health interventions, to improve emergency response capacity, and save lives.

-The goal of public health interventions, and every emergency response, is to avoid and prevent excess morbidity and mortality.
+The primary goal of public health interventions, and every emergency response, is to prevent excess morbidity and mortality.

 The two main public health risks that cause excess mortality are disease outbreaks and malnutrition.

-Where available, national mortality rates from country of origin and/or asylum should be used as baseline reference.
-Where no reliable data is available, the below standards apply.
+Where available, national mortality rates from countries of origin or asylum should be used as the baseline reference.

 Mortality rates can be expressed by calculation deaths per time-period.
 The unit used in the acute emergency phase when mortality rates are changing rapidly, is generally deaths/10,000/day and deaths are reported on daily or weekly.